haroohie-club/ChokuretsuTranslationUtility/ReverseEngineering.md

 * **Structs Section**: 0x2C length structs containing the following components (most components unknown):
     - **0x04-0x07**: Integer reference to archive file index
 * **End Pointers Section**: At the end of the file, there are a set of short (16-bit integer) pointers to the struct entries.
-These pointers have hardcoded references to them in game code.
+These pointers have hardcoded references to them in-game code.
 As an example, overlay_0001 loops over the pointers from 0x2A64 to 0x2A69 to display the logo splash screens on startup (we actually modified this code and
     #0x09B in order to insert our own splash screens).

 ### EVT #0x245: